Ferchupessoadev/dwm/README.md

 };
 ```

-For more information, visit the [official web of DWM](https://dwm.suckless.org/).
+For more information, visit the [official DWM website](https://dwm.suckless.org/).